StarkDroid/WallStreet/README.md

    git clone https://github.com/StarkDroid/WallStreet.git
 2. Open the project in IntelliJ IDEA.
 3. Ensure that you have the required JDK configured in IntelliJ IDEA.

-4. Build package using Gradle within the IDE to make your life easier <br>
+Build package using Gradle within the IDE to make your life easier <br>
-   `Gralde icon > Tasks > compose desktop > package DistributionForCurrentOs`
+`Gradle icon > Tasks > compose desktop > packageReleaseDistributionForCurrentOS`
-5. The above step creates the installer package, i.e `.exe` and `.dmg`
+The above step creates the installer package, i.e `.exe` and `.dmg`

-6. To create an executable package, head to <br>
+To simply run the project on (desktop) using
-   `Gralde icon > Tasks > compose desktop > createDistributable`
+`Gradle icon > Tasks > compose desktop > run`

 ## Contributing 🤝
 > Any pull request that can make a difference and or improve the project is highly appreciated!